-The Dig-A-Dyads: African American Fathers/Daughters in STEM Project (2018-2019) This project examines the impact of African American father-and-daughter dyads in Science, Technology, Engineering, and Mathematics (STEM).
-(Funded by the University of Georgia, Sarah H. Moss Fellowship)
+The Dig-A-Dyads: African American Fathers/Daughters in STEM Project (Georgia, Tennessee, Virginia, & Washington, DC) (2018-2020) This project examines the impact of African American father-and-daughter dyads in Science, Technology, Engineering, and Mathematics (STEM).
+(Funded by the University of Georgia, Sarah H. Moss Fellowship, Junior Faculty Seed Grant in STEM)

 The Dig-A-Girls STEAM Project (2017-2018) This project investigates how 10 African American and Latinx adolescent girls’ create digital mobile apps that had an impact on their cultural and positive representations of Self.
 (Funded by the University of Georgia, Office of Research, Early Career Faculty Research Grant)